 2 tsp organic vanilla extract

 1 tsp organic sea salt

 5 organic dates

-3 tbsp organic almond milk
+3 tbsp organic almond or oat milk

 1 tsp organic ground cinnamon

 First soak the dates in clean fresh water for a couple of hours and then remove the pits.

 Soften the coconut oil in a small measuring jug or bowl over a bowl of warm (not hot) water.
 Once it has turned to liquid add the maple syrup and 1 tsp of vanilla extract.
 Next slowly stir in the cacao powder.
 Add a small pinch of organic sea salt.
 Mix well.

 Cut the avocados in half lengthways, remove the stone and spoon out the flesh.
 For this recipe we will be using just the skins, as natural Easter Egg moulds.
 For ideas to use up the avocado flesh see here or here.